 ELIZABETH TORRES: (Madam Neverstop) Bogotá, Colombia, 1987.
 Poet, multimedia artist, translator and speaker.

-Elizabeth’s path as a poet began at an early age, moved to write by the social conflict of her native country, publishing her first books as a child and receiving a national poetry award for Best Book of Poetry of the Year by the Colombian Book Chamber at the age of 8.
-Soon after, Elizabeth became a political refugee in the United States, where she studied Media & Film and Fine Arts at Kean University, and expanded her career to speaking engagements using her story as inspiration of students and young people across the US and Canada.
-Elizabeth now resides in Copenhagen, Denmark, where she directs Red Door Magazine and a gallery under the same name and the art & culture podcast Red Transmissions.
-She is also project coordinator for other initiatives in Europe and abroad.
+Elizabeth’s path as a poet began at an early age, moved to write by the social conflict of her native country, Colombia, publishing her first books as a child and receiving a national poetry award by the Colombian Book Chamber at the age of 8.
+Soon after, Elizabeth became a political refugee in the United States, where she studied Media & Film and Fine Arts at Kean University, and expanded her career to speaking engagements using her story as inspiration of students and young people across the US and Canada, and after moving to New York, to the rest of the world.